 - Local map

-Moncton is in New Brunswick’s southeast along the Peticodiac River.
-It is in the center of Canada’s Atlantic provinces and often referred to as “the hub” because of its easy access to ports, railway, airport and highways leading both into the interior of the continent and out across the Atlantic.
+Moncton is in New Brunswick’s southeast along the Petitcodiac River.
+It is in the center of Canada’s Atlantic provinces and is often referred to as “the hub” because of its easy access to ports, railways, airports, and highways leading both into the interior of the continent and out across the Atlantic.